raunakkathuria/blog/_posts/2020-08-31-character_encoding_basics.markdown

 Please keep in mind that UTF-8/16/32 are encoding.
 Unicode is a character set.

-I hope this has been useful, and if you have questions, comments, or suggestions then please let me know.
-Also, if anything is not clear or not easy to understand then please let me know.
-You can contact me directly - email is listed on my GitHub profile.
+I hope this has been useful, and if you have questions, comments, suggestions, or if anything is not clear or not easy to understand then please let me know.
+You can contact me directly through email.

 ## References